ThomasBuck10765/ball-game/README.md

 # Ball Game

-Basic ball game built in React using TypeScript.
+Basic ball game built in React 18 using TypeScript 4.

 You play as the white ball, your goal is to collect as many green and blue balls as possible, while avoiding the red balls.